louisowen6/NLP_Stacking_Ensemble/README.md

 ## Results

-The average cosine similarity of the final model is 0.877 with 0.08 standard deviation.
+The cosine similarity of the final model is 0.662.

 You can download the trained model in keras format .h5:
   - [MLP Feature Driven](https://github.com/louisowen6/NLP_Stacking_Ensemble/blob/master/Model/model_MLP.h5)